Last Updated on 21/06/2025

 d.
 Email Marketing

-Taping Into Potential of Social Media
+Tapping Into the Potential of Social Media

-For example, skincare company might run a campaign where customers would post before-and-after photos using their products, creating organic buzz and increasing credibility.
+For example, a skincare company might run a campaign where customers would post before-and-after photos using their products, creating organic buzz and increasing credibility.

 Analytics also play a crucial role in social media marketing.
 Platforms provide valuable data on user behavior, helping businesses identify what works and what doesn’t.
 This data-driven approach ensures resources are spent wisely and campaigns are continually optimized for better results.

-Traditional Marketing: Still Relevant in Digital World
+Traditional Marketing: Still Relevant in the Digital World

 For example, a local business that sponsors a community event gets to directly expose its target demographic to its brand, building goodwill and recognition.